JakubLansky11/Data-analyst-project---prices-and-payroll-in-Czech-republic/README.md

 Complex data analyst project - payrolls and prices in Czech republic.

 First step:
-Downloading data via SQL from prepared databases (from Engeto as course material)
+Downloading data via SQL from prepared databases (as data analyst course material)
 - 2 tables were done - first for data in Czech republic, second for other countries
-- SQL ueries as answers on data analyst questions.
+- SQL queries as answers on data analyst questions.
 - Obtained data saved in csv files (Data_HDP_pandas, SQL project).

 Second step: